 I want glowing, firm, clear skin, and I feel my best when I have it.
 I say this because I spent about 15 years dealing with skin that was unequivocally not those things.
-Through my teens and into my mid to late 20s, I dealt with problematic skin and felt somewhat jaded by it.
+Through my teens and into my mid-to-late 20s, I dealt with problematic skin and felt somewhat jaded by it.
 These were supposed to be the best skin years of my life—youthful and radiant without even really trying!—and here I was agonizing over blemishes and their residue.
 When I wasn't in the midst of a breakout, I was dealing with flushing and uneven texture from rosacea.
 Or I was tending to raw, damaged patches on my cheeks and chin from my attempts at peeling away skin problems with intense exfoliators.

 I could never get it right.
 I never could figure out how to get "good" skin.

 As I grew older, I started to panic.
-Not because I was particularly age-averse or dreaded getting older (I don't) but because I feared I would never have a time in my life when I was truly happy with the way my skin looked and felt: I always thought glowing skin was just around the corner if I just tried enough face washes and facials.
+Not because I was particularly age-averse or dreaded getting older (I don't), but because I feared I would never have a time in my life when I was truly happy with the way my skin looked and felt: I always thought glowing skin was just around the corner if I just tried enough face washes and facials.
 But with each passing year, week, day, that was proving untrue.
-Was I just going to have "problematic" skin forever?
+Was I just going to have problem skin forever?

 Enter: The best skin phase of my life.